eugenwintersberger/pnitools/doc/source/cli_tools/nxtee.rst

 When called with the :option:`--replace` :program:`nxtee` operates in replace mode.
 In this mode the ASCII data is used to replace already existing data in a field.
 By default the replacement starts at the 0-th element along the first dimension.
-This can be altered using the :option:`--start-index`.
+This can be altered using the :option:`--start-index` option.

 Program options